-14 Top-Rated Tourist Attractions in the USA
+16 Top-Rated Tourist Attractions in the USA

-1 Grand Canyon
+1. Grand Canyon

-This incredible natural attractions is one of the most visited places in the United States.
+This incredible natural attraction is one of the most visited places in the United States.
 Carved out by the Colorado River, the Grand Canyon cuts deep into the landscape, creating dramatic cliff walls and ledges.
 Visitors standing on the rim of the canyon can see down to the canyon floor a mile below, and look out over the ridges and cliffs that run as far as the eye can see.

-2 Niagara Falls
+2. Niagara Falls

 Situated along the Canada-US border, Niagara Falls is one of the most famous waterfalls in the world.
 The water from Lake Erie flows into Lake Ontario over these massive waterfalls, known for the great quantity of water that is constantly tumbling over the vertical drop.

-Niagara Falls is actually a set of three falls, consisting of the largest section known as Horseshoe Falls, a second section on the American side of the river known as the American Falls, and a much thinner section located next to the American Falls, known as Bridal Veil Falls.
-On clear days, the plume of mist rising from Niagara Falls can be seen from as far away as the CN Tower in downtown Toronto, Canada, on the opposite shore of Lake Ontario.
+Niagara Falls is actually a set of three falls: It consists of the largest section, known as Horseshoe Falls, with a drop of 187 feet; a second section on the American side of the river, known as the American Falls, with a drop of 89 feet; and a much thinner section located next to the American Falls, known as Bridal Veil Falls, with a drop of 78 feet.

 Accommodation: Where to Stay in Niagara Falls

-3 Statue of Liberty
+3. Statue of Liberty

 A universal symbol of freedom, the Statue of Liberty is America's most familiar icon and the largest statue in the world.
-Standing 152 ft in New York Harbor, visitors can admire the statue from various points around the city, particularly Battery Park, or take a ferry right to the statue.
+Standing proudly in New York Harbor, visitors can admire the statue from various points around the city, particularly Battery Park, or take a ferry right to the statue.

 Accommodation: Where to Stay in New York City